-I toured the Merritt Island, Florida, production line where the 390 is built alongside the 360 and 420.
-I have inspected a number of Sea Ray facilities over the years, and I have always been impressed by the company's process and people.
+I toured the Merritt Island, Florida, production line where the Sea Ray 390 is built alongside the 360 and 420.
+I have inspected a number of Sea Ray facilities over the years, and I have always been impressed by the company’s process and people.
 When I asked about the fastening of the hull-deck joint, I was referred to a fellow on the line who had been handling the task for 20 years.
 Such tenure is rare in production boatbuilding, but it seems the norm at Sea Ray.

-The 390's cockpit follows the Sundancer theme with an open seating area aft for entertaining dockside or lounging while under way.
+The cockpit of the Sea Ray 390 follows the Sundancer theme with an open seating area aft for entertaining dockside or lounging while under way.
 The swim platform is steps away, as is a wet bar fitted with a sink, cooler stowage and an icemaker (a refrigerator in place of the icemaker is optional).
 The helm has bench-style companion seating for two.
-While the hardtop's hatch and the windshield's vent are effective, an air-conditioning duct at the helm would be useful in the South Florida summer.
+While the hardtop’s hatch and the windshield’s vent are effective, an air-conditioning duct at the helm would be useful in the South Florida summer.
 The side decks are easy to navigate, and the foredeck is designed to accommodate a sunpad, which is perfect for lounging.

 If you haven’t inspected a Sea Ray interior lately, you might be surprised.
 The fabric, wood veneer and tambour finishes of the past have been replaced with a durable synthetic faux-wood finish.
 Edges of doors and drawers are trimmed with wood.
 The design is so well executed I confess that the first time I saw it I thought it was the real thing.
 In terms of style, the rich wood tone, high-quality soft goods, and upscale fixtures and hardware are more refined than those that have come before.
 Because of this, I suspect the 390’s look will have a longer shelf life.